mura94/art-viz/README.md

 - Python 3.8.2+
   - Must be added to PATH to invoke `$ python`
 - PySide6
-  - Only required if you want to use the optional args input interface
+  - Only required if you want to use the optional Qt interface
   - Install with `pip install pyside6`
+- Fetch
+  - Only required if you want to use the optional Qt interface
+  - Install with `pip install fetch`

 ## 🛠️ Development